top of page

 English translation & annotation: Julia Min (Aug.
 2024)

-The winter lawn awakens to a green impression,
+Winter lawn wakes to a green impression—

 Her golden glory waits for no man behind,